Now the Lord saw that Leah was unloved, and He opened her womb… Leah conceived and bore a son, (29:31-32).

-“Now the Lord saw that Leah was unloved, and He opened her womb… Leah conceived and bore a son,” [29:31-32].
 The LORD, moved by Leah’s pitiable condition, opens her womb.
-Many questions flooded my head as I considered Genesis 29, but one thing resounded loud and clear, it was the LORD Who opened, and as a result, Leah conceived and bore a son.
-When God opens, it is certain that His handiwork, His will, His purposes will bring forth results.
+Many questions flooded my head as I considered Genesis 29, but one thing resounded loud and clear, it was the LORD Who opened; and as a result, Leah conceived and bore a son.
+When God Opens, it is certain His handiwork, His will and His purposes will bring forth results.

 Consider Him Who Opens

-- He opens doors that we might share the Gospel: “praying at the same time for us as well, that God will open up to us a door for the word, so that we may speak forth the mystery of Christ…” [Colossians 4:13].
+- He opens doors that we might share the Gospel: “praying at the same time for us as well, that God will open up to us a door for the word, so that we may speak forth the mystery of Christ…” (Colossians 4:3).

-- What He Opens, no one can shut!
-“He who is holy, who is true, who has the key of David, who opens and no one will shut,” [Revelations 3:7].
+- What He Opens no one will shut!
+“He who is holy, who is true, who has the key of David, who opens and no one will shut,” (Revelations 3:7).

 How then shall we respond to Him Who Opens?

-Today, let us be intentional to carefully consider what He alone Opens, and personally and honestly examine ourselves for the evidence of our surrender.
+Today, let us be intentional to carefully consider what He alone Opens, then personally and honestly examine ourselves for the evidence of our surrender.

-- Have we taken His Only Way of Salvation through His Son, Jesus?
-“Jesus said to him, ‘I am the way, and the truth, and the life; no one comes to the Father but through Me,’” [John 14:6].
+- Have we taken His Way of Salvation, opened only through His Son, Jesus?
+“Jesus said to him, ‘I am the way, and the truth, and the life; no one comes to the Father but through Me,’” (John 14:6).

-- Are we relying on our own righteousness to enter His presence, or solely depending, through faith, on His provision, His righteousness? “and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith,” [Philippians 3:9].
+- Are we relying on our own righteousness to enter His presence, or solely depending, through faith, on His provision to open His way of righteousness? “and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith,” (Philippians 3:9).

-- Do we have a hunger to behold His Truth?
-“Blessed are those who hunger and thirst for righteousness, for they shall be satisfied,” [Matthew 5:6].
+- Do we have a hunger to have our minds opened to behold His Truth?
+“Blessed are those who hunger and thirst for righteousness, for they shall be satisfied,” (Matthew 5:6).

-- Are we depending on His Holy Spirit to give us understanding?
-“But when He, the Spirit of truth, comes, He will guide you into all the truth,” [John 16:13].
+- Are we depending on His Holy Spirit to open our understanding?
+“But when He, the Spirit of truth, comes, He will guide you into all the truth,” (John 16:13).

-- Are we more influenced by what we see with our physical eyes then with our eyes of faith?
-“Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord— 7 for we walk by faith, not by sight— 8 we are of good courage,” [2 Corinthians 5:6-8].
+- Are we more influenced by what we see with our physical eyes then what is opened to our eyes by faith?
+“Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord— 7 for we walk by faith, not by sight— 8 we are of good courage,” (2 Corinthians 5:6-8).

-- Do we attempt to free ourselves from bondage, or depend on Him to set us free?
+- Do we attempt to free ourselves from bondage, or depend on Him to open the door to freedom?
 “Wretched man that I am!
 Who will set me free from the body of this death?
 25 Thanks be to God through Jesus Christ our Lord!”
-[Romans 7:24-25].
+(Romans 7:24-25).

-- Are we asking for boldness to share the Gospel? “and pray on my behalf, that utterance may be given to me in the opening of my mouth, to make known with boldness the mystery of the gospel,” [Ephesians 6:19].
+- Are we asking for open doors and boldness to share the Gospel? “and pray on my behalf, that utterance may be given to me in the opening of my mouth, to make known with boldness the mystery of the gospel,” (Ephesians 6:19).

-- Are we surrendering to Him in obedience and experiencing His blessings poured out?
-“All these blessings will come upon you and overtake you if you obey the Lord your God…” [Deuteronomy 28:2].
+- Are we surrendering our will, our service and lives to Him, trusting Him to open the blessings of obedience?
+“All these blessings will come upon you and overtake you if you obey the Lord your God…” (Deuteronomy 28:2).